juicedata/juicefs-csi-driver/docs/en/guide/pv.md

 - `token`: Token used to authenticate against JuiceFS Volume, see [Access token](https://juicefs.com/docs/cloud/acl#access-token)
 - `access-key`/`secret-key`: Object storage credentials, these options can also be specified under the `format-options` field, with higher priority
 - `envs`：Mount Pod environment variables, in JSON or YAML format (the examples in the above code snippet is inline YAML).
 If encryption is enabled for the file system, refer to [this section](../security/encryption.md)
-- `format-options`: For Enterprise Edition, this field stands for options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command
+- `format-options`: For Enterprise Edition, unintuitively, this field actually stands for options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command, the reason being that, the `juicefs auth` command is somewhat similar to the `juicefs format` in JuiceFS Community Edition, thus CSI Driver uses `format-options` for both scenarios, read [Format options / auth options](./configurations.md#format-options) for more.
 - `encrypt_rsa_key`: The RSA private key used in file system encryption, see [encryption](../security/encryption.md) for more

 Information like `access-key` can be specified both as a Secret `stringData` field, and inside `format-options`.
 If provided in both places, `format-options` will take precedence.

-For Cloud Service, the `juicefs auth` command is somewhat similar to the `juicefs format` in JuiceFS Community Edition, thus CSI Driver uses `format-options` for both scenarios, read [Format options / auth options](./configurations.md#format-options) for more.

 ### Enterprise edition (on-premises) {#enterprise-edition}